hackforla/accessibility/docs/known-issues-and-solutions/index.md

 Three possible results will come from consulting the index

 ### 1. WIKI Page has details of the issue and a solution
-You can use this solution's directions and previous issues/PRs, to solve the issue on the page you are working on.
+You can use this solution's directions and previous issues/PRs, to solve the issue on the website page you are working on.

 ### 2. WIKI Page has details of the issue and but _doesn't_ contain the solution
 - Review the WAVE guidance